Timothy-Lloyd/nornir-tools/README.md

 python3-nornir (3.3.0)

 ## Prerequisites:
-Add details to files in inventory folder.
+Add details to files in ./inventory/

 ## nornir-cli-runner
 nornir-cli-runner will connect to devices listed within ./inventory/hosts.yaml and perform cli commands requested when running the program.
 Output will be printed to the screen and also to a file in folder called "output".
 The tool is currently configured for 10 workers which vastly increases the speed of any tasks sent to multiple devices.